dashpay/docs/masternodes/setup.rst

 Submit the signed message
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We will now register the ProRegTx special transaction on the blockchain to register the masternode.
+We will now submit the ProRegTx special transaction to the blockchain to register the masternode.
 This command must be sent from a Dash Core wallet holding a balance, since a standard transaction fee is involved.
 The command takes the following syntax::